 Income from tax credits: Following an application process, a state will notify a company that it has been certified as a Capco.
 The state then allocates an aggregate dollar amount of tax credits to the Capco.
 However, such amount is neither recognized as income nor otherwise recorded in the financial statements since it has yet to be earned by the Capco.
 The Capco is legally entitled to earn tax credits upon satisfying defined investment percentage thresholds within specified time requirements and corresponding non-recapture percentages.
-At March 31, 2009, the Company had Capcos in seven states and the District of Columbia.
+At June 30, 2009, the Company had Capcos in seven states and the District of Columbia.
 Each statute requires that the Capco invest a threshold percentage of Certified Capital in Qualified Businesses within the time frames specified.
 As the Capco meets these requirements, it avoids grounds under the statute for its disqualification for continued participation in the Capco program.
 Such a disqualification, or "decertification" as a Capco results in a recapture of all or a portion of the allocated tax credits; the proportion of the recapture is reduced over time as the Capco remains in general compliance with the program rules and meets the progressively increasing investment benchmarks.

 As the Capco continues to make its investments in Qualified Businesses and, accordingly, places an increasing proportion of the tax credits beyond recapture, it earns an amount equal to the non-recapturable tax credits and records such amount as "income from tax credits", with a corresponding asset called "credits in lieu of cash", in the accompanying condensed consolidated balance sheets.
 The amount earned and recorded as income is determined by multiplying the total amount of tax credits allocated to the Capco by the percentage of tax credits immune from recapture (the earned income percentage) under the state statute.
 To the extent that the investment requirements are met ahead of schedule, and the percentage of non-recapturable tax credits is accelerated, the present value of the tax credit earned is recognized currently and the asset, credits in lieu of cash, is accreted up to the amount of tax credits available to the Certified Investors.
 If the tax credits are earned before the state is required to make delivery (i.e., investment requirements are met ahead of schedule, but credits can only be used by the certified investor in a future year), then the present value of the tax credits earned are recorded upon completion of the requirements, in accordance with Accounting Principles Board Opinion No. 21.
-The receivable (called "credits in lieu of cash") is accreted to the annual deliverable amount which can then be delivered to the insurance company investors in lieu of cash interest.
+The receivable is calculated at fair value; see note 3 for a full discussion.
 Delivery of the tax credits to the Certified Investors results in a decrease of the receivable and the notes payable in credits in lieu of cash.